videlais/Unofficial-Ink-Cookbook/Chapter1/index.md

 Parts of what became Ink were introduced in *inklewriter* (2012), a tool for creating interactive stories.
 Designed to help users create stories with no programming knowledge, it was popular for many years but ultimately shut down in 2018.
 In the years building to that, Inkle Studios introduced *Ink* (2016), a programming language design to create narrative games and projects.

-Borrowing from previous languages and tools such as Inform and Twee, Ink

-## Ready?

-Ready to get started?
-Turn to [Chapter 2](../Chapter2/index.md)!
+Borrowing from previous tools, Ink allowed authors to write interactive, nonlinear stories using a special programming language.
+(It's the subject of this book!)

 ## References

 ink.
 (2020). ink - inkle’s narrative scripting language.
-Retrieved from https://www.inklestudios.com/ink/
+Retrieved from [inklestudios](https://www.inklestudios.com/ink/)